IhmeGroup/pyIDT/README.md

 pyIDT is a (parallel) Python code used to calculate ignition delay time (IDT) for candidate fuel-surrogate compositions.
 The space of candidate compositions is first evaluated using a set of linear constraints based on physical properties.

+The `master` branch uses `multiprocessing` to parallelize and is hence suited for single-node applications.
+Please refer to the `MPI` branch for the multiple-node version.

 ## How do I get set up? ##

 First, setup the YAML file for the particular surrogate.
 Note that this requires the pyYAML package which can be installed trivially using pip.
 Sample YAML files are provided in the `data` directory.
 Also, some mechanism files have been provided in `mech` folder [1], [2].
 The code, for example, can be run using